agic-link/agic-protocol/README.md

 The pledged ETH to AAVE to earn interest

-10% of the interest earned at the time of withdrawal goes to the fund pool
+If the interest is greater than 1 finney, a fee of 1 finney will be charged for each withdrawal and deposited in the fund pool

 Those who purchase AEC can withdraw a certain percentage of interest every month